WandaVision: Editing

 Previsualization company The Third Floor, Inc. added temporary effects to edited sequences as a guide for visual effects vendors.
 These were also sent to the DI team to finalize the coloring of shots before the visual effects were completed, which Baker said was unusual and done to save time but did not have much of an effect on the production's timeline.
 The editors all worked on the sitcom opening titles and fake commercials in their episodes, as well as the "previously on WandaVision" segments that begin each episode.
-The latter have some differences from the episodes they are recapping, such as slightly different dialogue, which plays into Maximoff's manipulation of reality.
+The latter have some differences from the episodes they are recapping, such as slightly different dialogue, which plays into Wanda's manipulation of reality.
 Later episodes were not completed when the early ones began airing, so the editors were able to see fan theories about the series while they were still working on it.
 This made them question some of their decisions, but there was no time for this to have any creative effect on their work.
 Editing for the final episode was completed two weeks before it aired.